Caroline Mulroney to officially join PC leadership race: sources

-Caroline Mulroney will be officially throwing her hat into the race to lead Ontario's Progressive Conservatives, sources with the campaign told CBC News.
+Caroline Mulroney, daughter of former prime minister Brian Mulroney, will be officially throwing her hat into the race to lead Ontario's Progressive Conservatives, sources with the campaign told CBC News.

 An online announcement is expected on Sunday, with an official announcement expected Monday.

-Mulroney, the daughter of former prime minister Brian Mulroney, was pegged as a contender to replace Patrick Brown as soon as the contest began, despite having never held political office.
+The 43-year-old lawyer has hinted she intends to run for the leadership, thanking those who supported her candidacy on Twitter over the weekend but stopping short of formally announcing her plans.

-The 43-year-old mother of four has hinted she intends to run for the leadership, thanking those who supported her candidacy on Twitter over the weekend but stopping short of formally announcing her plans.
+Mulroney also got an endorsement from Ajax PC candidate Rod Phillips in a statement on Twitter on Sunday evening.

-Mulroney, a lawyer who studied at New York University, was acclaimed as a Progressive Conservative candidate in the riding of York-Simcoe, north of Toronto, last August.
+"I have concluded that Caroline Mulroney is the leader Ontario PCs need, and I am committing my support to her," he said.
+"Caroline will unite our party and lead us to victory in June, and I look forward to working closely with her to achieve that."

 In 2014, she was appointed to the Windsor Detroit Bridge Authority to help oversee development of a $4-billion second border span between the two cities.